-- In 2022.
-In 2022: deposited \$220,850.00 into his Ladbrokes Account via potentially cash-based deposit methods (which amounted to approximately 84% of the \$263,807.24 that deposited during this period). was listed on one of Entain's transaction monitoring reports directed towards detecting potentially cash-based deposits on at least 20 occasions.
+• In 2022: deposited \$220,850.00 into his Ladbrokes Account via potentially cash-based deposit methods (which amounted to approximately 84% of the \$263,807.24 that deposited during this period). was listed on one of Entain's transaction monitoring reports directed towards detecting potentially cash-based deposits on at least 20 occasions.
 During the Relevant Period, Entain gave the AUSTRAC CEO 14 SMRs pursuant to s 41 of the Act in relation to in which it reported that made deposits via potentially cash-based deposit methods: on 8 January 2019; 19 March 2019; 2 April 2019; 26 April 2019; 8 May 2019; 4 December 2019; 6 January 2020; 10 February 2020; 11 March 2020; 15 April 2020; 22 June 2020; 31 August 2020; 14 October 2020; and 19 April 2021. • In these SMRs, the "offence type" was listed variously as "tax evasion" or "money laundering" and the "reason for suspicion" was listed variously as "unusually large cash transaction", "unusual use/exchange of cash" and/or "suspicious behaviour".
 At least 9 of these SMRs stated expressly that Entain had formed a suspicion that may have been attempting to avoid tax obligations or a reporting threshold: on 4 December 2019; 6 January 2020; 10 February 2020; 11 March 2020; 15 April 2020; 22 June 2020; 31 August 2020; 14 October 2020; and 19 April 2020.
 During the Relevant Period, Entain gave the AUSTRAC CEO 4 TTRs pursuant to s 43 of the Act in relation to cash deposits made by

-T E7 At all times during the Relevant Period, Entain had information indicating that there were higher ML/TF Risks related to primary deposit method - specifically, Entain had information indicating that, when making deposits to his Ladbrokes Account via Cash-in, used a Cash-in Terminal located at specifically, an ewsagency which sowned and where he worked.
-Particulars: At all relevant times both prior to and during the Relevant Period, Entain had the capacity to know the physical location of any Cash-in Terminal used to make deposits to a customer's account via Cash-in.
-On 19 May 2016, when opened his Ladbrokes Account, Entain obtained information that his email address was .
-By no later than 15 November 2017, Entain suspected that worked at worked at (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
-By no later than 27 April 2018, Entain suspected that worked at or "could possibly own" (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
-By no later than 6 August 2018, Entain identified that was using a Cash-in Terminal located at was using a Cash-in Terminal located at seported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
-By no later than 28 August 2018, Entain obtained information that was the director of trading as trading as trading as was the director of trading as (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
-By no later than 8 January 2019, Entain obtained information that was the "director/owner" of trading as (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
+Particulars: At all times during the Relevant Period, Entain • At all relevant times both prior to and during the Relevant Period, Entain had the capacity to know the physical location of any Cash-in Terminal used to make deposits to a customer's account via Blueshyft Cash-in.
+On 19 May 2016, when provide opened his Ladbrokes Account, Entain obtained information that his email address was a second • By no later than 15 November 2017, Entain suspected that worked at the worked at the was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
+E7 had information indicating that there were higher ML/TF Risks related to primary deposit method - specifically, Entain had information indicating that, when making By no later than 27 April 2018, Entain suspected that worked at or "could possibly own" (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act). deposits to his Ladbrokes Account via Blueshyft Cash-in, used a Cash-in Terminal located at whether the worked. • By no later than 6 August 2018, Entain identified that was using a Cash-in Terminal located at was using a Cash-in Terminal located at was using a Cash-in Terminal located at make deposits to his Ladbrokes Account (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
+By no later than 28 August 2018, Entain obtained information that was the director of trading as trading as trading as the director of this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).
+By no later than 8 January 2019, Entain obtained information that was the "director/owner" of trading as trading as trading as the full (this matter was reported to the AUSTRAC CEO in an SMR pursuant to s 41 of the Act).